Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 Shuttle's Twilio Pay Connector

 Shuttle is Twilio's official payment partner and provides the most widely used Pay Connector on the Twilio Marketplace.
+For the background on the partnership, see why Twilio chose Shuttle to provide payment connectivity.

-Here's what makes it different from generic connectors:
+Here is what makes it different from generic connectors:

-16+ Payment Gateways — One Connector
+30+ Payment Gateways, One Connector

 Multi-PSP Routing